Policy of the Pennsylvania Farmers Union

 PFU supports policies at the federal and state levels that preserve and protect the Pennsylvania region’s dairy industry, assure a nationwide supply of milk from a diverse number of dairy operations and assure milk producers a fair return on their labor and investment.
 PFU recognizes that the present structure for the processing, packaging, marketing and pricing of farm milk is causing growing harm to Pennsylvania dairy families and threatens the future supply of fresh, high-quality, locally produced milk and dairy products for the region’s consumers.
 H.R.
 3062, the Dairy Security Act of 2011 (DSA), proposed for inclusion in the 2013 Farm Bill includes several provisions that will help in that effort, including a step toward supply management.
 The DSA, however, must also 1) ensure that dairy policy reforms will not result in further consolidation and vertical integration in the dairy industry and 2) provide a safety net for smaller dairy producers.

-9. Any review of the federal milk marketing order system should include a consideration of instituting a separate milk marking order for organic milk; and
+9. Any review of the federal milk marketing order system should include a consideration of instituting a separate milk marking order for organic milk.

-b) Policies, practices and standards for responsible raw milk production for dairy producers that choose to produce raw milk (or raw dairy products) for human consumption, and
+b) Policies, practices and standards for responsible raw milk production for dairy producers that choose to produce raw milk (or raw dairy products) for human consumption.

 c) Equal access to raw milk (and or raw dairy products) for human consumption for all consumers that choose to consume raw milk.